mapsacosta/EAFJupyter/docs/01_cmslpc.rst

 COFFEA-DASK AL9 Interactive
 ------------------------------
 For more information on various versions of COFFEA.
-Check the dedicated page forsetting up your `Dask on EAF <https://eafjupyter.readthedocs.io/en/latest/02_batch_dask_cms.html#logging-in-and-setting-up>`
+Check the dedicated page for setting up your `Dask on EAF <https://eafjupyter.readthedocs.io/en/latest/02_batch_dask_cms.html#logging-in-and-setting-up>`_.

 Image: cmslpc-coffea-dask